MarkvHeusden/WiFan/README.md

 ## 🌦️ Step 3: Weather API

-Now that we can controll our fan using the Microcontroller, we want it to turn on/off based on our outside temperature.
+Now that we can control our fan using the Microcontroller, we want it to turn on/off based on our outside temperature.
 We can get this data from an open weather API.
 I used https://openweathermap.org/api.
-This API has a free plan, you just have to make an account.
+This API has a free plan, but you must make an account first.
 Click the link and follow the instructions

 <img src="img/s1.png" alt="Sign up API" width="100%"/>
 Click the orange Subscribe button bellow Current Weather Data.
-You'll be send to the next page with a list of free an paid plans.
+You'll be sent to the next page with a list of free a paid plans.

 <img src="img/s2.png" alt="Sign up API 2" width="500"/>
 Click Get API key bellow free.
-Sign up by filling in your details an follow the instructions about confirming your account.
+Sign up by filling in your details a follow the instructions about confirming your account.
 After completing your account setup, you can get your private API key.

 <img src="img/s4.png" alt="Sign up API 4" width="500"/>